kjhenner/puppet-quest-guide/troubleshooting.md

 ### One of the PE services hasn't started or has crashed

-Because the Learning VM's puppet services are configured to run in an environment with restricted resources, they may have a longer restart time and may be less stable than is typical of a production installation.
+Because the Learning VM's Puppet services are configured to run in an environment with restricted resources, they may have a longer restart time and may be less stable than is typical of a production installation.